-From the POI near the intersection of South Hill St. and East Wallace St., the Public Utility will design, procure, and install a line extension onto private property to the Point of Change of Ownership.
-One pole will hold the Public Utility owned and operated gang switch, and on one pole primary metering units will be installed.
-Conductor from this primary metering pole will be installed one span to land on the first Applicant owned pole, the termination of this conductor at the Applicant's pole will be the Point of Change of Ownership.
-All facilities constructed will require a maintained year around drivable access to them as the requested location is not at the project entrance.
-These Public Utility facilities will require permits and Right of Ways obtained by the applicant as required in Appendix 3.
+- The proposed Point of Interconnection is a single phase 12.0 kV line even though application documents state it is a three phase line.
+The Public Utility will design, procure, install, and own an additional two #2 AAC primary conductors along with any required poles and crossarms for roughly 350' to convert the Point of Interconnection to a three phase 20.8 kV system. - From the Point of Interconnection to the point of change of ownership the Public Utility will design, procure, and install a line extension on private property consisting of at least two poles.
+A Public Utility owned and operated gang switch will be installed on the first pole and primary metering units will be installed on the second pole.
+Conductor from this primary metering pole will be installed one span to land on the Applicant's pole, the termination of this conductor at the Applicant's pole will be the point of change of ownership.
+The Applicant's final pole shall be constructed to Public Utility standards.
+These facilities will require rights of way obtained by the applicant as required in Appendix 3.